-A nephrologist is a type of doctor who focuses on the diagnosis and treatment of kidney conditions.
+A nephrologist is a type of doctor who specializes in nephrology, or the kidneys.
 Nephrologists also receive training to help manage the impact of kidney dysfunction on the rest of the body.

 A doctor may refer someone to a nephrologist if they believe that the person shows signs of kidney problems, such as kidney disease, infections, or growths.